jyleong/GameVesters/README.md

 2. Adjust the amount of stocks you would like to buy/sell
 3. Click 'Make Transaction'
     a.
 Pop-up message will appear confirming the transaction (if successful)
     b.
-Error messages will be displayed in the popup if illegal transaction amount is entered
+Error messages will be displayed in the popup if an illegal transaction amount is entered
 4. After making a transaction, the record will be kept in the Transactions page